maurodec/AndroidHandlerExample/README.md

 # AndroidHandlerExample

-An example Android application that shows how Handlers can be used for communication between threads.
+This example Android application shows how Handlers can be used for communication between threads.

+You can read the accompanying Blog post [here](http://maurodec.com/blog/android-handlers/).
+If you find any issues or come up with improvements please feel free to submit a Pull Request.